 Indirect Cost Rate

+The 10% de minimis indirect cost rate will be charged for calendar year 2021.
+DNR has an existing Negotiated Indirect Cost Rate of 18.03% which excludes fire suppression costs from the base; therefore, the rate may not be applied to fire suppression costs invoiced to the Government.

-No Negotiated Indirect Cost Rate Agreements (NICRA) have been established for 2020.
-The de minimis 10% indirect cost rate will be charged for calendar year 2020.
-This fee may be charged against each agency’s Suppression and Non-Specific Support total.
+The 10% rate may be charged against each agency’s Suppression and Non-Specific Support total.
 It applies to those agencies that are allowed to bill an indirect cost rate.
+See Exhibit D of the Master Agreement for additional guidance.

-All parties agree that when billing each other this fee will not exceed an annual maximum of $450,000.
+All parties agree that when billing each other this rate will not exceed an annual maximum of $450,000.

 Audits